autarkper/Html5ValidatorPlus/README.md

 HTML5 Validator Plus is a forked version of Roger Johansson's HTML5 Validator, a Firefox add-on that helps with validating HTML(5) source using the validator.nu engine (online or local instance).

-Basically, HTML5 Validator Plus has more options than the original, and it displays validation results in a separate window so you can easily switch between the validated page and the results page.
+Basically, HTML5 Validator Plus has more options than the original, and it optionally displays validation results in a separate window so you can easily switch between the validated page and the results page.
 One important design goal to limit the number of unnecessary calls to the validator, which is especially useful if you don't have a local validator.
 Thus, an empty domain whitelist effectively disables auto-validation, but if you really want global auto-validation you can have a single "*" entry instead.

 Furthermore, HTML5 Validator Plus keeps a cache of validation results that is shared between different tabs, compared to the original version, which ties the validation result to the relatively short-lived and isolated DOM document object (which causes validation results to be lost when flipping more than a few levels back and forth in the page history).